 The Creek Club – 4th – 174 yards

-The Eden hole from The Creek Club, a Macdonald design on Long Island, has a very similar look to Camargo’s with all of the defining bunkers.
+The Eden hole at The Creek, a Macdonald design on Long Island, has a very similar look to Camargo’s and possesses all of the defining bunkers.

 The 4th hole at the Creek Club - Photo Credit: Michael Blackham